COVID Health & Safety During Finals

-If you have symptoms of COVID-19, you should stay home and get tested right away.
 Information on where to test and when to test is available on the University’s MTest/Safe Campus website.
 You should contact your instructor(s) and cancel any exams scheduled with the DRC until you receive your COVID test results.
 You should then work with your instructor to reschedule your exam depending on the results of your COVID test, your vaccination status and current University and public health guidance.

 Testing Accommodations in the Disability Resource Center